ElodieCtl/SLR207MapReduce/report/Report.md

 ![durations-total](durations-total.png)

-The experiment perfectly coroborates the **Amdahl's law** which says that even though a higher number of processes leads to better performance, "the overall performance improvement gained by optimizing a single part of a system is limited by the fraction of time that the improved part is actually used" (see the [Wikipedia page](https://en.wikipedia.org/wiki/Amdahl%27s_law)).
+The experiment perfectly corroborates the **Amdahl's law** which says that even though a higher number of processes leads to better performance, "the overall performance improvement gained by optimizing a single part of a system is limited by the fraction of time that the improved part is actually used" (see the [Wikipedia page](https://en.wikipedia.org/wiki/Amdahl%27s_law)).
 Formally, the speedup in latency for a fixed workload is $1/(1-p+p/n)$ where p is the portion of the code that can be parallelized and n the number of processes, and therefore is limited by $1/(1-p)$.
 We can compare the results we had with Amdahl's law for $p = 0.8$.

 ![speedup](speedup.png)